Topolyte/CSVaquita/README.md

     // Otherwise an exception will be thrown.
     columnCount: .lax,

-    // The capacity of the reader buffer.
+    // The capacity of the reader buffer in bytes.
 You probably won't need to change this.
     bufferCapacity: 1024 * 1024
 )